You’re here because you want to learn about email threads.

 "Meetings should be phone calls, phone calls should be emails, and phone calls should just be texts." — Naval Ravikant.

-Email chains can get out of hand quickly.
-In those cases, picking up the phone or inviting everyone to a Zoom call is faster.
+If an email chains is getting out of hand or off topic, , picking up the phone or inviting everyone to a Zoom call can be a wise move.

 Rule of thumb: Notice yourself playing a never-ending game of email ping pong?
 It's time to pick up the phone or get everyone in the same room.